Salesforce

 Direct Sync

 The direct sync method is often used when there are no tip pooling policies in place.
-Each employee's own tips will directly sync from Toast Web to Payroll after they clock out and they do not need to be approved in Toast Web; only in Toast Payroll when the entire timesheet is approved.
+Each employee's own tips (declared, cash, and/or non-cash) will directly sync from Toast Web to Toast Payroll after they clock out and they do not need to be approved in Toast Web; only in Toast Payroll when the entire timesheet is approved.

 Back to top